spryker/spryker-docs/docs/scos/user/features/202108.0/configurable-product-feature-overview.md

 ### Configuring a configurable product

-To configure a product, from the *Product Details* page, a customer opens a product configurator.
-After selecting and saving the configuration, the customer is redirected back to the product details page.
-The selected configuration is displayed on the product details page, and the customer can add the configured product to the cart.
+To configure a product, from the *Product Details* page, the customer opens a product configurator by clicking the **Configure** button.
+After selecting and saving the configuration, the customer is redirected back to the product details page and can add the configured product to the wishlist or cart.

+The feature supports adding configurable products to a wishlist or cart even if their configuration is not complete.
+In such case, the **Configuration is not complete** notification is displayed on the product details page.
+The customer can complete their product configuration anytime.

+If the configuration is complete, the **Configuration complete!** notification is shown.
+By default, the notification is followed by the first 3 descriptive attributes set in the configurator.
+Below, the customer sees the **Show** and **Hide** buttons that allow viewing and hiding the remaining attributes respectively.

 ![configure-button-on-product-details-page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/configure-button-on-product-details-page.png)